Make Science Exciting with These Plant Activities for Your Preschoolers

 Kids can also get some cutting practice as they cut apart green beans to find the seeds inside.

-Provide pictures of fruits and vegetables.
+Sorting Pictures: Provide pictures of fruits and vegetables.
 Can you see the seeds?

 Encourage kids to sort the pictures.
 Here are some ideas: